rootslab/auntie/Readme.md

 > a stream of data by a __chosen separator sequence__.

 > It uses __[Bop](https://github.com/rootslab/bop)__ under the hood, a **_Boyer-Moore_** parser,
-> optimized for pattern lengths between 2 and 255 bytes.
+> optimized for sequence lengths up to 255 bytes.

 ### Table of Contents